JRCSTU/fuefit/README.rst

     $ pip install --upgrade .                       ## Use `pip3` if both python-2 & 3 installed.

+To install for different Python versions, repeat step 3 for every required version.

 Particularly for the latest *WinPython* environments (*Windows* / *OS X*) you can install dependencies with: